dru18/tuxpass/README.md

   `tuxpass`

+- Enter password length how much strong password you want to cut from 48 bytes.

+  ![tuxpass.png](https://github.com/dru18/tuxpass/blob/master/screenshots/tuxpass.png)

-- **Done.** This will show 5 defferent passwords for you.
+**Done.** This will show 5 defferent passwords for you.
 You can choose the best one or use all if you want.

-  ![tuxpass.png](https://github.com/dru18/tuxpass/blob/master/screenshots/tuxpass.png)

 - Run the *uninstall.sh* file to uninstall the script and it's dependencies.